isomerpages/sportsg-corp/media-centre/media-release/_posts/2011-07-18-post-Sports Plan For All By All.md

 9. The sports masterplan is expected to be ready in early 2012.

-Quotes from V2030 Steering Committee Members
+##### **Quotes from V2030 Steering Committee Members**

-"I am happy to be part of the steering committee looking at exploring the full potential of sport for the community.
+> **"I am happy to be part of the steering committee looking at exploring the full potential of sport for the community.
 I feel that sport should take root from the ground up.
 Sports participation rising from community level will help people see and feel the real benefits of sport.
 And, sports initiatives need not take a top-down approach.
 I have seen peer-led programmes have greater success.
-When a group of friends gets together to organise a sporting activity, the level of acceptance and engagement is far more reaching."
+When a group of friends gets together to organise a sporting activity, the level of acceptance and engagement is far more reaching."**

-Mr Andre Ahchak
+Mr Andre Ahchak<br>
 Senior Director at VOX Group Pte Ltd

-"Sport is not about chasing medals or glory.
+> **"Sport is not about chasing medals or glory.
 We should move away from this ideology of sport being a means to an end.
 Everyone, especially children, should be able to play sports.
 Not just one sport, but more sports.
 They should enjoy sports, and not feel pressured by it.
 This is a very important mindset change that will lead people to realise the true value of sport.
 The committee has convened at the right time and we want the public at large to share their ideas with us and be part of the change.
-At NVPC, we would also like to see a lot more sports volunteers and donors, as sports can truly engage the entire Singapore community."
+At NVPC, we would also like to see a lot more sports volunteers and donors, as sports can truly engage the entire Singapore community."**

-Mr Laurence Lien
+Mr Laurence Lien<br>
 CEO, National Volunter and Philanthropy Centre

-"Whether you play sports with your friends on weekends or play at major competitions, the underlying reason why everyone engages in sports is because it is fun.
+> **"Whether you play sports with your friends on weekends or play at major competitions, the underlying reason why everyone engages in sports is because it is fun.
 The uniqueness of sports is that while it is fun, it teaches very important life-skills such as time management, critical thinking, creativity and teamwork, just to name a few.
 Sports really prepares us for the future.
 Sports also unites families, friends, communities and the nation as it transcends beyond barriers, like social status and, mental and physical abilities.
 That's the beauty of sports.
-The committee, with the views from the public, will see how we can harness the values of sport and appreciate them."
+The committee, with the views from the public, will see how we can harness the values of sport and appreciate them."**

-Mrs Jessie Phua
+Mrs Jessie Phua<br>
 Council Member, Singapore National Olympic Council

--End-

 Annex A: Vision 2030 Steering Committee Members